IAWG-CSBC-PSON/hack2022-01-artifacts/README.md

 .
 ```

-## Considerations:
-1. Ground truth labels can themselves be inaccurate.
-How might misclassified or missed artifacts be captured by automated classifiers?

-2. Does pixel-level predication alone or in combination with single-cell features superior in predicting artifacts compared to single-cell features alone?

 ## Performance Evaluation
 Multiclass classifier predictions will be scored against ground truth annotations using a combination of Receiver operating characteristic (ROC) curve analysis and binary performance metrics of precision and recall using the following scripts: `pr.py` and `roc.py`.